-Having started chairside as a Dental Assistant and eventually working my way up the corporate ladder of an Elite DSO.
+I began my career chairside as a Dental Assistant and eventually worked my way up the corporate ladder of an Elite DSO before moving to lab sales and then founding Dental Allies.
 Through that time, I was an Office Manager, managed a transition/sale and also served as a District Manager for 17 offices.
 I have had the pleasure of witnessing how differently and effectively Office Managers organize their morning huddles.

 This article on the daily morning huddle is going to focus on the best practices I have witnessed over the years.

 The daily morning huddle is key to great performance.
 It sets the team on the right path, assists in overcoming obstacles, and is integral in determining the next move.
 The morning huddle sets the tone to deliver higher quality care.
 In short, the morning huddle is one of the most important events in a dental office.
 A good morning huddle reviews the previous day and current schedule, identifies potential hiccups, and determines courses of action for the unexpected.

 Key … the doctor(s) and hygienists(s) must be present for the morning huddle.
 The doctor is the leader in the practice and thus can set the tone for the entire day.
 A positive attitude and a can-do work ethic are essential to a successful morning huddle.
 Everyone must participate and issues must be resolved before the day can begin.
 The entire process should not take any longer than fifteen minutes.

 First, you should be checking your lab cases two days prior to the scheduled follow-up appointment.
 If the case is not back, contact the lab for case status.
 Reschedule the follow-up appointment if necessary to avoid inconvenience to the patient, and fill their chair with another production generating patient.
 You do not want to discover that the case is not there when the patient is in the chair.
 Remember … THE PATIENT IS #1.